Peeragogy/Peeragogy_ChatBot/README.md

 > *An AI-enhanced chatbot trained on the entire Peeragogy Handbook, built with Flowise, NeonDB, and infused with the spirit of Pyragogy.*
 ---

+## 🌍 A Dedication to the Peeragogy.org Community

+This initial release of PeeragogyBot is dedicated to the curious, creative, and resilient community at [Peeragogy.org](https://peeragogy.org).

+> ***Thank you for joining this experiment in collective intelligence.
+This chatbot is a starting point—yours to shape, remix, and evolve.*** 🌀

+---

 ## 🧩 The Vision: What is Pyragogy?

 Pyragogy isn't just another buzzword.
 It's an evolution of **Peeragogy** (peer-to-peer learning) reimagined for the age of Artificial Intelligence.